moccalotto/kaos/_rulebook/main.md

 The number of squares you can move depends on your Movement Rate (MR).

 #### Hit Points
-*HP* is how many points of damage you can handle before going unconsious.
+*HP* is how many points of damage you can handle before going unconscious.
 Your characters have STR + TOU + WIL hit points.
 You can be damaged by physical attacks against you or by suffering strain from strenuous activity such as taking Surge Actions or using magical powers.
-Such damage reduces your current number of hp.
+Such damage reduces your current number of HP.
 If you reach zero, you go [unconscious](#unconsciousness).

 #### Defense Points